Serial (radio and television): Soap operas

 Aside from the social issues, the style and presentation of these shows have changed.
 Whereas in the 1950s and 1960s the drama was underscored with traditional organ music, and in the 1970s and the 1980s a full orchestra provided the score, the daytime dramas of today use cutting-edged synth-driven music (in a way, music for soaps has come full-circle, from the keyboard to the keyboard).

 The nighttime serials are a different story, though the concept is also nothing new.
 In the 1960s, ABC aired the first real breakthrough nighttime serial, Peyton Place, inspired by the novel and theatrical film of the same name.
 After its cancellation, the format went somewhat dormant until Norman Lear produced Mary Hartman, Mary Hartman in 1976.
 In 1977, ABC created another comedy soap (aptly called Soap).
 Although the show was controversial for its time (with a homosexual character among its cast roster), it was (and still is today) a cult classic.

 The success of Dallas popularized serial storylines on prime-time television.
 Its end-of-season cliffhangers, such as "Who shot J. R.?" and "Bobby in the Shower?", influenced other shows like Dynasty (ABC's answer to Dallas), Knots Landing, Falcon Crest, The Colbys, Flamingo Road, Hotel, The Yellow Rose, Bare Essence, and Berrenger's.
 There were some serial shows such as Hill Street Blues and St. Elsewhere that did not officially fit into this category, but were nonetheless ratings hits season after season.

 While the last of the 1980s nighttime soaps ended during the first years of the following decade, then a second wave came with series like Beverly Hills, 90210, Melrose Place, Models, Inc., Savannah and Central Park West.
 But as the 1990s came to a close, the primetime soap as an official format gradually faded away, where it largely seems to remain as of the middle of the first decade of the 21st century in the United States.

 Other dramas

+In the 1990s, American serial dramas included Twin Peaks, Star Trek: Deep Space Nine and Babylon 5.
+The trend continued in the 2000s with 24.
+Cable networks also produced serial dramas such as The Sopranos, Battlestar Galactica, Dexter, The Wire, Breaking Bad and its spin-off Better Call Saul.